Punky12868/Unity-Advanced-Grab-System/README.md

 2. Open your Unity project.
 3. Import the package by simply dragging it into the assets folder, or go navigating to `Assets` > `Import Package` > `Custom Package` and selecting the downloaded `.unitypackage` file.

-#### Alternatively, you can add the package from git URL

-1. Open your Unity project.
-2. Go to `Window` > `Package Manager`.
-3. In the Package Manager, click on the `+` icon in the top-left corner and select `Add package from git URL...`.
-4. Enter the Git URL of the repository: `https://github.com/Punky12868/Unity-Advanced-Grab-System.git` and click `Add`.

 ## Setup

 To set up the Grab System, follow these steps: